geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 Okay, yeah.
 I mean, it can hang the layout worker.
 But you can can you still terminate the layout worker from the draw thread?

 ##### **Qazalin** [[00:28:27](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1707)]
 That shouldn't happen.
-If it doesn't happen, that's...
+If it doesn't happen, that's..

 ##### **Geohot** [[00:28:30](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1710)]
 I mean, yeah, so I ran I ran test unit test hashing and the profiler is extremely performant.
-I mean, merge views is...
+I mean, merge views is..
 Like I would like this to be better.
 So if I click something, if I click like something that's really slow, it comes up with rendering new graph.
 And then I click away from that.

 ##### **Geohot** [[00:28:55](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1735)]
 And oh, actually, it seems okay.